Author: Cliff Mintz

 As a rule of thumb, never send references to prospective employers unless they specifically ask for them.
 Simply indicate on the resume (usually immediately before the publications section; Fig 1) that references are “available upon request.”
 However, for most academic jobs it is customary for an applicant to send references at part of the original application package.
 For industrial jobs, references are generally not requested unless an employer is interested in moving forward with a possible job offer.

-Tailoring a Resume
+Tailoring Resume Writing

-To be competitive, job candidates must routinely tweak and modify their resumes to meet individual job requirements.
+To be competitive, job candidates must routinely tweak and modify their resume writing to meet individual job requirements.
 One convenient way to tailor a CV to a specific job, is to read the job ads created for the opportunity.
 Employers always list the skills, qualifications and experience that will be required by the successful applicant (typically what is mentioned first is most important).
 Once identified, a resume ought to be modified with keywords to show that a candidate possesses all or most of the job qualifications and requirements.

 Finally, keeping a resume current is vitally important.
 Resumes that are not fully up-to-date may suggest that a candidate is lazy or not interested in a particular job.
 Also, some job opportunities may appear quickly and the time required to update an out-of-date resume may prevent a candidate from competing for a job.